 Our school has a number of able, talented or gifted pupils, some of whom may perform or have the potential to perform at a level that well exceeds the level of others in their class or that expected for children in their age group.
 This may be in one area of learning or across a number of subjects.
 Our definition of ability recognises academic and practical skills as well as those who show outstanding artistic, musical and creative talent, physical skills, leadership qualities and the ability to process ideas and information.

 We believe that we can make a difference in enabling these pupils to achieve the greatest possible progress and recognise the value and importance of identifying, developing and celebrating their achievements and successes.

 Opportunities for extension and enrichment are built into all of our schemes of work, teaching strategies and daily routines.
 We also provide a range of subject based and cross curricular A,G&T extension groups, make use of external opportunities and run Mensa modules for the Exceptionally Able children.

-This term there have been a number of enrichment and extension opportunities running for all year groups.
+Throughout the year there are a number of enrichment and extension opportunities running for all year groups.

 We run a range of subject based modules to support our greater depth students in each subject.
 Examples of past projects include a design technology group, studying vexillology: the history and design principles of flags and an art module on photography where children made and used a pin hole camera to make their own personal portfolio of pictures.
 This year, Mrs Smith is leading enrichment groups which include an English topic on analysing song lyrics and a science topic exploring kitchen chemistry.